 The FDA grants product sponsors certain periods of regulatory exclusivity, during which the agency might not approve, and in certain instances, might not accept, certain marketing applications for competing drugs.
-For example, product sponsors may be eligible for five years of exclusivity from the date of approval of a new chemical entity, twelve years of exclusivity from the date of approval of a biologic, seven years of exclusivity for drugs that are designated to be orphan drugs, and/or a six-month period of exclusivity added to any existing exclusivity period or patent life for the submission of FDA requested pediatric data.
+For example, product sponsors may be eligible for five years of exclusivity from the date of approval of a new chemical entity, twelve years of exclusivity from the date of approval of a new chemical entity, twelve years of exclusivity for the date of approval of a new chemical entity, twelve years of exclusivity from the date of approval of a new chemical entity, twelve years of exclusivity for the date of approval of a new chemical entity, twelve years of exclusivity for the date of approval of a biologic, seven years of exclusivity for drugs that are designated to be orphan drugs, and/or a six-month period of exclusivity added to any existing exclusivity period or patent life for the submission of FDA requested pediatric data.
 While we intend to apply for all periods of market exclusivity that we may be eligible for, there is no guarantee that we will receive all such periods of market exclusivity.
 Additionally, under certain circumstances, the FDA may revoke the period of market exclusivity.
 As a result, there is no guarantee that we will be able to maintain a period of market exclusivity, even if granted.
-In the case of ODD, other benefits, such as tax credits and exemption from user fees may be available.
-If we are not able to obtain or maintain orphan drug designation or any period of market exclusivity to which we may be entitled, we will be materially harmed, as we will potentially be subject to greater market competition and may lose the benefits associated with programs.
+In the case of ODD, other benefits, such as tax credits and exemption from user fees may be entitled, we will be materially harmed, as we will potentially be subject to greater market competition and may lose the benefits associated with programs.